 Pacifica’s unique governance structure is composed of staff and listener members elected from its 5 sister stations nationwide.

 Currently each station is holding local station board elections and you can run!
-Contact your local election supervisor (LES) if you need assistance with your nomination paperwork.
+Contact the election supervisor (email@example.com) if you need assistance with your nomination paperwork.

-All pieces of the nomination package (coversheet, statements, questionnaire, fair campaign provisions and petition) must be completed by July 14th, 2021.
+All pieces of the nomination package (coversheet, statements, questionnaire, fair campaign provisions and 15 petition signatures from other members) must be completed by July 6th, 2023.

 Part of the nomination package is to collect petition signatures from other members, 15 for listener candidates and 5 for staff candidates.
 This process is now completely online and nominators can register here.
 Once the nominator’s member status is verified they will be able to simply click a box to nominate the candidates they wish to support.